aroussouhir/aroussouhir/README.md

 - 👋 Hello !
 I’m Souhir Arous
 - 👀 I’m interested in Artificial Intelligence
 - 🌱 I'm currently a master student in Data Science
-- 💞️ I’m looking for an Internship (between 4 and 6 months)
+- 💞️ I’m looking for an Internship (between 4 and 6 months starting on April 1st)
 - 📫 How to reach me : souhir.arous@esprit.tn

 <!---